 The coloring of photographs by hand was first developed in Europe.
 It, however, became very popular in Japan in the late 19th century.

-The skills of Japanese watercolorists and woodblock printmakers were easily applied to the coloring of photographs and became very popular.
+The skills of Japanese watercolourists and woodblock printmakers were quickly applied to the colouring of photographs and became very popular.

 These hand-colored photographs were like early postcards and very popular with foreign tourists and collectors.

-With hand-coloring photography, color is added to black and white photos manually to make them more realistic and artistic.
-Many different materials are used for hand colorings, such as oils, pastels, crayons, watercolours and other paints and dyes.
+Hand-colouring photography adds colour to black-and-white photos manually to make them more realistic and artistic.
+Many different materials are used for hand colouring, such as oils, pastels, crayons, watercolours and other paints and dyes.
 Brushes, cotton swabs or even fingers are often used to apply the colour to the black and white photographs.

-To download a higher resolution of the photo you want then just click on the title of the image above.
-A higher resolution photo will open in a new window on your browser.
-If you click on that photo with your mouse you will have the menu option to save it to your hard drive.
+To download a higher resolution of the photo you want, click on the image title above.
+A higher-resolution photo will open in a new window on your browser.
+If you click on that photo with your mouse, you will have the menu option to save it to your hard drive.

-All these wonderful photos are in the Public Domain.
-You can either print them at home on photo quality paper or send them to an online printers.
-With an online printer you are more likely to get a more professional quality print.
-You will also be able to choose your size.
+All these beautiful photos are in the Public Domain.
+You can print them at home on photo-quality paper or send them to an online printer.
+For a more professional print, choose an online printer.
+You will also be able to select your size.

 Also, with print shops, you can also have the images printed on many different products from iPhone cases, mouse mats to pillows and mugs.
 Just like how I print my vintage personalized map pillows.